Shangri-La: Manufacturing Paradise

 Hilton never went to China.

 He wrote the book in four weeks, drawing on National Geographic dispatches filed by Joseph Rock — an Austrian-American botanist who spent 27 years in the mountains of southwest China, filing vivid reports from a world most Westerners had never seen.
-Rock's photographs and field notes gave Hilton his raw material.
-Hilton gave the world a myth.

 For seventy years, the myth had no fixed address.